owncloud-docker/server/README.md

 docker-compose stop
 docker-compose start
 docker-compose down
+docker-compose logs
 ```

-By default this will start redis, mariadb and ownCloud containers, the `data` directory gets used to store the content persistent.
+By default this will start Redis, MariaDB and ownCloud containers, the `data` directory gets used to store the content persistent.
 The container ports `80` and `443` are getting bound like it is confiogured within the `.env` file.

 ## Build locally